mingweishih/openenclave-openssl/README.md

 Contributing
 ------------

 This project welcomes contributions and suggestions.
-All contributions to the Open Enclave SDK must adhere to the terms of the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
+All contributions to this project must adhere to the terms of the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
 For details, see [Contributing to Open Enclave](https://github.com/openenclave/openenclave/blob/master/docs/Contributing.md).